 We have seen them through the challenges of growing up, and that is no easy task.
 Parenting is something that most of us take very seriously.
 We have done our very best to prepare them to take their place in the world as young adults and now that’s about to happen.

-How we choose to view these changing circumstances will determine our quality of life during this transitional period and beyond.
+How we choose to view these changing circumstances associated with empty nest syndrome will determine our quality of life during this transitional period and beyond.
 Our perception of reality is influenced more by our focus and beliefs than it is by external factors.
 The problem is, empty nest syndrome is viewed my many as a negative experience and most people don’t have the necessary life skills to change this perception.

 Is it the end or a new beginning?